 Bonus Tip & Resources: Get up to speed on back-end programming languages

-After you’ve gotten your feet wet in the basics of web development, you’ll likely start transitioning towards more back-end programming.
+After you’ve gotten your feet wet the basics of web development, you’ll likely start transitioning towards more back-end programming.
 At this point, you’ll need to choose a language to start with, and trust us, there’s a lot to choose from. , make sure to do your research to find the right fit — not all languages are alike.
 They vary in difficulty, usage in the industry, easy of access, market demand, and many other factors.

 Feel like being a developer is something you need to do and wondering “Are coding